-Juni Technology AB is a limited company with company registration number 559248-0908 and whose registered address is Paradisgatan 21A, 413 16 Gothenburg, Sweden.
-We offer our services as an agent of (i) PayrNet Limited, a company incorporated and registered in England and Wales with company registration number 09883437 and whose registered address is at Kemp House, 152 City Road, London, United Kingdom, EC1V 2NX, a company authorised by the Financial Conduct Authority under the Electronic Money Regulations 2011 (register reference 900594) for the issuing of electronic money.
+Juni Technology AB is a limited company with company registration number 559248-0908, and its registered address is Paradisgatan 21A, 413 16 Gothenburg, Sweden.
+We offer our services as an agent of (i) PayrNet Limited, a company incorporated and registered in England and Wales with company registration number 09883437 and whose registered address is at Kemp House, 152 City Road, London, United Kingdom, EC1V 2NX, a company authorized by the Financial Conduct Authority under the Electronic Money Regulations 2011 (register reference 900594) for the issuing of electronic money.
 Juni Technology UAB, a limited company with registration number 305664054, and its registered address at Upės str.
 23, 08128, Vilnius, Lithuania, offers our services in the European Economic Area as a distributor of UAB “PayrNet”, a company incorporated and registered in Lithuania with company registration number 305264430 and whose registered address is at Giruli ų str.
-20, 12123 Vilnius, Lithuania, a company authorised by the Bank of Lithuania as an electronic money institution (license number 72, issued on 28 August 2020).
+20, 12123 Vilnius, Lithuania, a company authorized by the Bank of Lithuania as an electronic money institution (license number 72, issued on 28 August 2020).
 More information about PayrNet Limited and UAB “PayrNet” is available in the Payrnet FAQs.

 If you wish to have more information about Juni’s products and services, you might find it helpful to read our FAQs.
 The PayNet FAQs and our FAQs are for informational purposes only and don't form part of our agreement with you.

 2.1 Who can apply for a Juni Account?

 Juni accepts active limited liability companies, limited companies, and public limited companies located within the European Economic Area or the United Kingdom as customers.
 To apply for a Juni account, the company must be represented by an authorized person at least 18 years old.